 Should director’s remain unpaid forever?

 Probably not.
-If the director duties expand as the company grows, you may add other directors and may want to attract and pay for directors with business acumen to sit on your board.
+If the director duties expand as the company grows, you may add other directors and may want to attract directors with business acumen to sit on your board by paying them!

 Also, you’ll likely want to start compensating directors at some point especially if they double up as employees in the business; employees have rights under Fair Work Legislation including the fundamental right of getting paid for work.